 5. When Adam was little, people often mistook him for a girl.

 If I got a dollar (or Qatari riyal, or Polish zloty) every time someone told me that “my baby girl is so cute!”, I would be a very rich woman now.
 At some point, I stopped being bothered and simply answered with a smile and a “thank you”.
-Funny thing is, nobody even asked about the gender – they all just assumed he must be a “she”. 😀 This ceased somewhere around Adam’s 2nd birthday.
+Funny thing is, nobody even asked about the gender – they all just assumed he must be a “she”. 😀 This streak of confusion ended somewhere around Adam’s 2nd birthday.

 6. In January 2018 we spontaneously decided to run 10k as a part of Doha Ooredoo Marathon, which we both completed with surprisingly good results.

 I ran short distances frequently, but I don’t think I’d ever run 10k before, so it was a pretty crazy idea!
 That was my last significant sports achievement before discovering I’m pregnant with Danny, a month later. 🙂

 7. I never officially announced my 2nd pregnancy at work.